OURadar/radar-data/README.md

 # Radar Data

-This is a collection of radar data readers
+This is a collection of radar data readers and CF-Radial writer.

-These formats are currently supported
+Supported input formats:

 - WDSS-II
 - CF-Radial 1.3 / CF-1.6